Multi-Node LLM Serving Using sig LWS and vLLM

 Deploying a LWS

-The actual LWS CRD is pretty gruesome thus this article won’t go too much details on it.
-Here is an example of how to deploying a LWS powered by vLLM with distributed runtime managed by Ray - https://github.com/kubernetes-sigs/lws/tree/main/docs/examples/vllm .
+The actual LWS CRD is pretty gruesome, thus this article won’t go too many details on it.
+Here is an example of how to deploy a LWS powered by vLLM with distributed runtime managed by Ray - https://github.com/kubernetes-sigs/lws/tree/main/docs/examples/vllm .

 Operational Caveats